ovh/beamium/README.md

  - **Simple**: Beamium fetch Prometheus metrics and so benefits from an awesome community.
  - **Reliable**: Beamium handle network failure.
 Never lose data.
 We guarantee void proof graph ;)
  - **Versatile**: Beamium can also fetch metrics from a directory.
- - **Powerfull**: Beamium is able to filter metrics and to send them to multiple Warp10 platforms.
+ - **Powerful**: Beamium is able to filter metrics and to send them to multiple Warp10 platforms.

 ## Status
 Beamium is currently under development.